-A. H. Belo, headquartered in Dallas, Texas, is a leading local news and information publishing company with commercial printing, distribution and direct mail capabilities, as well as expertise in emerging media and digital marketing.
-With a continued focus on extending the Company's media platform, A. H. Belo delivers news and information in innovative ways to a broad spectrum of audiences with diverse interests and lifestyles.
+A. H. Belo, headquartered in Dallas, Texas, is the leading local news and information publishing company in Texas with commercial printing, distribution and direct mail capabilities, as well as a presence in emerging media and digital marketing.
+While focusing on extending the Company's media platforms, A. H. Belo delivers news and information in innovative ways to a broad spectrum of audiences with diverse interests and lifestyles.

 The Company's Publishing segment includes the operations of The Dallas Morning News (www.dallasnews.com), Texas' leading newspaper and winner of nine Pulitzer Prizes, and various niche publications targeting specific audiences.
 Its newspaper operations also provide commercial printing and distribution services to large national and regional newspapers and other businesses in Texas.
-In addition, the segment includes sales of online automotive classifieds on the cears.com platform.
+In addition, the segment includes sales of online automotive classifieds on the cars.com platform.